OCCJ Staff

 Shadi Nadri

-Shadi Nadri (she, her, hers) serves as Office Administrator at OCCJ.
+Shadi Nadri (She/Her) serves as Director of Operations at OCCJ.
 She is grateful that her home is in the middle of our country—the perspective it provides!
 It is a place teeming with voices ready to be heard.
 She learned to respect flyover country while working for Tulsa-based This Land Press, which aptly dubbed the region “the middle of somewhere.”
-At OCCJ, she continues to be informed by this vantage point.
-Her role at OCCJ allows her to support the team as we work to make Oklahoma a state that is inclusive, just, and hospitable for all and hopefully a leader in the nation in this work.
+At OCCJ, she continues to be informed by this vantage point and wants Oklahoma to be a place where all who call it home can realize a fulfilling, meaningful life.

 Phil Armstrong